-I knew that this project was going to be a big one.
-It was both conceptually and artistically challenging.
-Adapting certain fantasy elements into the sci-fi genre was going to be difficult, so a certain amount of brainstorming and creative pre-planning even before each drawing was required.
-Then after picking my subject matter I knew I'd have to look at a lot of reference images, up until this point I'd never actually drawn any science fiction imagery, so drawing things like futuristic armor, guns, robots and machines were all things I would need to learn to do.
+I knew that this project was going to be a big one, as it was both conceptually and artistically challenging.
+Adapting certain fantasy elements into the sci-fi genre was going to be difficult, so a certain amount of brainstorming and creative pre-planning was required before even beginning the drawing.
+Then after picking my subject matter I knew I'd have to look at a lot of reference images.
+Up until this point I'd never actually drawn any science fiction imagery, so drawing things like futuristic armor, guns, robots, and machines were all things I would need to learn to do.
 But I was ready to take on the challenge!
 I started with a list of tokens and their corresponding stat blocks, then one by one whenever I had time after or before work, I would think about how whatever token I was making would work in a science fiction world.
-I'd do a pencil sketch, scan it and digitally paint it.
-I painted the images themselves at the 11"x17" size for ease of printing and congruency with my other prints, however I knew that the bottom fifth of each image would be cut off and another fifth would be obfuscated by the semi-transparent banner,.
+I'd do a pencil sketch, scan it, and digitally paint it.
+I painted the images themselves at the 11"x17" size for ease of printing and congruency with my other prints.
+However I knew that the bottom fifth of each image would be cut off and another fifth would be obfuscated by the semi-transparent banner.
 I took this into account when creating the images, ensuring that all relevant parts of the image were within the viewing area.
 For the full versions of each image and more detailed stories about their conception, click the thumbnails below!